Treats for Success

 The gingerbread man is always a favorite so we start by reading Gingerbread Man book and then we read:

-Next, we made our own gingerbread man.
-I just grab a gingerbread cake mix and let the students help pour in the ingredients and then we shape it into a gingerbread man shape.
-We let them decorate it with m&ms and then we watch the cafeteria lady place it in the oven.
-The class goes back to the cafeteria and watches the empty cookie sheet come out.
-I love to watch their little faces when they see that the gingerbread man is gone!
-Of course, we go all around the school looking for the missing gingerbread man.
-The other teachers are great about playing along and saying they thought they saw him going a certain way.
-We finally get back to the room and there he is on a pan on a table in our classroom and the kids get so excited when they see him!
+After we read these books, we made our own gingerbread man.
+I just grabbed a gingerbread cake mix and let the students help pour in the ingredients and then we shaped it into a gingerbread man shape.
+The students decorated it with m&ms and then we watched the cafeteria lady place it in the oven.
+The class went back to the cafeteria and watched the empty cookie sheet come out.
+I loved watching their little faces when they saw that the gingerbread man was gone!
+Of course, we went all around the school looking for the missing gingerbread man.
+The other teachers were great about playing along and saying they thought they saw him going a certain way.
+We finally got back to the room and there he was on a pan on a table in our classroom and the kids got so excited when they saw him!

-Our students loved using these cards during my guided math group time.
-It is a fun way to practice sequencing numbers, and then we play Scoot at the end of the week.
+We created this fun gingerbread math game to go along with our week of gingerbread man fun.
+My students were having trouble with sequencing numbers, so these cards and manipulatives were a great way for them to practice in a math center during my guided math group time.
+It was a fun way to practice sequencing numbers, and then we played Scoot at the end of the week.
 You could also tape the cards up and have the students record their answers on the recording sheet that is included.
 Click on the picture to read more.

 Another fun activity to do with treats is decorating an ice cream cone as a Christmas tree.
 Just pick up cans of green frosting and have the students use popsicle sticks to frost a cone.
 You can use different candies to decorate the trees.
 We put our trees on white styrofoam plates and made a little snow village using large marsh mellows, pretzels and m&ms for snowmen and small candy canes for sleds.
 Some students placed grammy bears on the sleds.
 We sprinkled powdered sugar for snow.